 Once all your paperwork is received, your loan file will be reviewed and approved by the underwriter.
 At this point, you will have a complete loan pre-approval.
 Keep in mind, your loan pre-approval still does not guarantee the home loan to you.
 Once you find the perfect home to purchase, there are many other important factors related to the actual home itself (not you) that need to be approved as well.

 Items like the home inspection and home appraisal are very important “collateral requirements” that need to be approved by the lender as well.
 Of course, these requirements will not be satisfied until you have a completely executed contract on a home.

 Again, many mortgage professionals rely on different interpretations of pre-qualified and pre-approved.
 It really comes down the mortgage specialist.
 Either way, a properly trained home loan specialist will be able to foresee any potential issues well in advance and navigate through these items properly.

 For more critical information about getting pre-approved for a home loan, you can do two things:

 - Fill out the Request Contact Form at the top of this page, and a Loan Specialist will contact you back with the information you need to move forward, it takes just a few min.

-We know that educating you is the best way to serve you, and we are honored to have the opportunity to assist you.
-Please do not hesitate to use our services to suit your specific needs!
+We know that educating you is the best way to serve you, and we are happy to have the opportunity to assist you.